-Sample data are developed through the interpretation of high-resolution imagery.
-For the primary imagery dataset, a resolution of 10 m or finer must be used.
+Sample data are developed through the interpretation of high-resolution imagery11.
 Maps may be employed in the design of efficient sampling strategies.
 Other data sources, such as airborne and spaceborne active and passive remote sensing, and ground observation, may also be used to supplement the interpreters' observation of high-resolution imagery.